 The Overall Retrospective is a new meeting in LeSS.
-Its purpose is to retrospect on the previous Sprint(s) from a product perspective.
+Its purpose is to discuss cross-team, organizational and systemic problems within the organization.

 Questions to explore